dbrewster42/Capstone/UPER.md

 ---

-I need to find out whether the best way to navigate the site would be with toggles that swaps out components or if it would be best to the link the pages
+I need to find out whether the best way to navigate the site would be with toggles that swaps out components or if it would be best to the link the pages with react router // I originally planned to go with a single component that toggled the different pages in and out like I  would in Angular but using the router seemed to be the optimal solution for react.

-I also don't exactly understand what it means by 'Search Functionality By Product Name'
+I also don't exactly understand what it means by 'Search Functionality By Product Name' //asked and answered in slack

 2. Planning the Solution